Contributors from members of the Copper team

 As Google says: “Bots can automate tasks or send timely updates.”
 Here's how to add a bot to Chat:

 That’s not the entire story though.
 There are many bots that can help you be more productive both inside and outside of Chat.
-From Aha!bot to Asanabot to the bot we have for Copper, there are endless ways to up your productivity.
+From Aha!bot to Asanabot, there are endless ways to up your productivity.

 Pro-tip: Bots are useful, especially if you’d rather not log into other apps unless it’s absolutely necessary.